borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Zabbix hook

 <span class="minilink minilink-addedin">New in version 1.9.0</span>
-[zabbix](https://www.zabbix.com/) is an open-source monitoring tool used for tracking and managing the performance and availability of networks, servers, and applications in real-time.
+[Zabbix](https://www.zabbix.com/) is an open-source monitoring tool used for tracking and managing the performance and availability of networks, servers, and applications in real-time.

 This hook does not do any notifications on its own.
 Instead, it relies on your Zabbix instance to notify and perform escalations based on the Zabbix configuration.
-The `states` defined in the configuration will determine which states will trigger the hook.
+The `states` defined in the configuration determine which states will trigger the hook.
 The value defined in the configuration of each state is used to populate the data of the configured Zabbix item.
-If none are provided, it default to a lower-case string of the state.
+If none are provided, it defaults to a lower-case string of the state.

 An example configuration is shown here with all the available options.